The genealogy of nearly critical branching processes in varying environment: Convergence of the BPVE

-are continuous w.r.t.\ the Gromov-weak topology.
-Since the BPVE converges in the GHP topology by Theorem~\ref{thm:yaglom} this readily shows (i), and since for any functional $\phi$, the expectation $\E\big[ \phi\big( \big(\tfrac{d_{tN}(U_i, U_j)}{N}\big)_{i,j}\big) \big]$ is nothing but the moment of order $k$ of $[(0,Z_e), d_{\nu_e}, Z_e^{-1} \Leb]$ associated to $\phi$, Proposition~\ref{prop:sample_cpp_unbiased} proves (iii).
+\begin{proof}[Proof of Corollary~\ref{cor:three_consequences}] Both maps $[X,d,\nu] \mapsto \nu(X)$ and $[X,d,\nu] \mapsto [X,d,\tfrac{\nu}{\nu(X)}]$ are continuous w.r.t.\ the Gromov-weak topology.
+Since the BPVE converges in the GHP topology by Theorem~\ref{thm:yaglom} this readily shows (i), and since for any functional $\phi$, $\E\big[ \phi\big( \big(\tfrac{d_{tN}(U_i, U_j)}{N}\big)_{i,j}\big) \big]$ is nothing but the moment of order $k$ of $[(0,Z_e), d_{\nu_e}, Z_e^{-1} \Leb]$ corresponding to $\phi$, Proposition~\ref{prop:sample_cpp_unbiased} proves (iii).
 The finite-dimensional part of point (ii) follows from Proposition~\ref{thm:continuity_reduced}.
-For the Skorohod part, note that if $\sigma^2$ is continuous, the reduced process associated to the corresponding environmental CPP only makes jump of size $1$ almost surely, and the result follows again from Proposition~\ref{thm:continuity_reduced}. \end{proof}
+For the Skorohod part, note that if $\sigma^2$ is continuous, the reduced process of the corresponding environmental CPP only makes jump of size $1$ almost surely, and the result follows again from Proposition~\ref{thm:continuity_reduced}. \end{proof}

 \bookmarksetup{startatroot} \belowpdfbookmark{Acknowledgements}{Acknowledgements}